andyvauliln/trading_bot/README.md

 - [*] Populate tokens db with rug conditions data
 - [*] Add retry logic for api requests
+- [*] add in a holding field of which bot added it

 ### Architecture, system design, and visual knowledge base